nasaphreak/RestAPIExpress/README.md

 # Personal Web Site SPA

 This is the First Version of a Login System.

+# Objectives/Next Steps
+- It'll become an blog application.
+- I'm reading about how to implement JWT for login persistence.
+- I'll add validations to the forms, to avoid code Injection.

 # Important: This isn't a secure App!!!

 The Username and password is sent as a Plain text from the client to the API, so be carefull.